gregorychen3/espresso-controller/README.md

 Rewire it like this (default gpio pin numbers shown):
 ![modified](images/circuit_diagram_modified.png)

+#### Note on Thermocouple Placement
+The thermocouple should be attached securely to the outer wall of the boiler.
+On the Rancilio Silvia, a convenient way to accomplish this is to loosen the screw holding down the factory thermostat to the boiler.
+Then, the thermocouple can be slipped into the gap between the boiler and thermostat.

 ### Raspi Setup

 1. Follow the Raspberry Pi [Getting Started Guide](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started).
 Be sure to connect it to a wifi network.